kdgdkd/MIDItema/README.md

 - "midi_configuration": (Optional) This entire section enables advanced MIDI control and output.

   - "device_in": A substring of the MIDI input port for receiving control messages (Program Change, Control Change, etc.).

     - **Note:** If this is the same as "clock_source", MIDItema will use a single port for both clock and control.
 If it's different, it will open a dedicated second port.

   - "device_out": A substring of the MIDI output port for sending Program Change and Song Select messages.

   - "channel_out": The MIDI channel (1-16) on which to send Program Change messages.
 Defaults to 1 if omitted.

 - "osc_configuration": (Optional) This section configures all OSC output.

   - "send":

     - "ip": The target IP address for OSC messages.
 Defaults to "127.0.0.1" (for the same machine).

     - "port": The target port for OSC messages.
 This is mandatory if you want to send any OSC data.

     - "address": The OSC address for **part change** messages.

     - "address_song_change": (Optional) The OSC address for **song change** messages, sent when a new song from a playlist is loaded.

-    - "address_song_end": (Optional) The OSC address for the **end of playlist** message.
+    - "address_song_end": (Optional) The OSC address sent when a song finishes (either at the end of a single song, or before transitioning to the next one in a playlist).

     - "bar_triggers": (Optional) A list of rules for sending messages on rhythmic boundaries.
 Each rule is an object with:

       - "block_size" (integer): How many bars to count before sending a message.

       - "address" (string): The OSC address to use for this trigger.

 ### 2. Song and Playlist Files (temas/)